evgeny-gridasov/openvpn-otp/README.md

     # do not cache auth info
     auth-nocache

+OpenVPN will re-negotiate username/password details every 3600 seconds by default.
+To disable that behaviour add the following line to both client and server configs:

+    # disable username/password renegotiation
+    reneg-sec 0

 At this moment the plugin does not support any configuration.
 You will have to recompile it if you want any changes to otp parameters.
 The secret file should be placed at /etc/ppp/otp-secrets.
 Default OTP parameters are: